How to Rename Schema’s in SQL Server

 ALTER SCHEMA finance TRANSFER [dbo].[DimCurrency]

-The schema name in the left-most part of the SQL command is the schema we are transferring to (finance).
+The schema name in the left-most part of the SQL command is the schema we are transferring to, which is the finance schema in this demo:

 Alter Schema SQL Server